Saint Peter, Malaybalay

-Saint Peter (Binukid: Sumpilen, in Cebuano orthography Sumpilon) is a rural barangay in the Upper Pulangi District of Malaybalay City, Bukidnon.
+Saint Peter (Binukid: Sintpiter; Sumpilen, in Cebuano orthography Sumpilon) is a rural barangay in the Upper Pulangi District of Malaybalay City, Bukidnon.
 It is situated 63 kilometres northeast of the city proper, on the east bank of the Pulangi River.
 According to the 2015 census, it has a population of 2,324 people.

 Geography

 Saint Peter is bounded to the north by Busdi, to the east by the province of Agusan del Sur, to the south by Zamboanguita and Caburacanan, and to the west by Kulaman.
 It is subdivided into eleven purok and four sitios.
 The sitios are Mahayag, Pinuwakan, Tawantawan, and Balaudo.
 Saint Peter is an entry point to Sitio Bendum of Barangay Busdi.

 It is situated between the Pulangi River and the Pantaron Range and is characterized by a mountainous terrain and dense forests.
 It is drained by the Tigpaniki and Namnam rivers, which ultimately flows into the Pulangi River.
 Like the rest of the Pantaron Range, Saint Peter also hosts a diverse wildlife, including some endemic species of trees, plants, birds, and mammals.
-Four new species of pitcher plant was recently discovered in Sitio Mahayag and Sitio Balaudo.
+Four new species of pitcher plant were recently discovered in Sitio Mahayag and Sitio Balaudo.